Table of Contents

 - Tax law

-Featured pre-law courses
+Featured law-related courses

 To connect with pre-law at Furman, contact the pre-law advisor in the Office of Pre-Professional Advising.
-It’s also a good idea to fill out the pre-law interest form.

 Furman’s study away programs represent engaged learning at its finest.
 Add a global dimension to learning as you cultivate intellectual curiosity, develop new skills and build self-confidence – keys to competing in a complex, ever-evolving world.
 The majority of study away programs, including semester-long and three-week May Experience (MayX) courses, are interdisciplinary in nature and open to students of all majors.
 Law-focused MayX options led by alumni who are attorneys have addressed the intersection of medicine, poverty and law, as well as trial advocacy.